henrysheehy/dotfiles/README.md

 ### Guinea pig

-Thank you to Cris ([Ciprian-Cristian Vijeu](https://research.kent.ac.uk/pqm/person/ciprian-cristian-vijeu/)) for helping to make this installation more stable for future users.
+Thank you to Cris ([Ciprian-Cristian Vijeu](https://research.kent.ac.uk/pqm/person/ciprian-cristian-vijeu/)) for helping to make this installation more stable for future users 😎🤙

 ***
     My dotfiles for configuring Arch Linux